GMCtree/Spotify-Bot/README.md

 <a id = "use"></a>
 ## Usage
 To use the bot, you will first need to create a [Telegram](https://telegram.org/) account.
-Once you do that, start a chat with the bot by opening a new chat with @spotify_telegram_bot.
+Once you do that, you can call the bot from anywhere by calling the bot with @spotify_telegram_bot.

-To make a specific search, type either album, artist, track, playlist followed by a colon (:).
-Then type what you are searching for.
-Here are some examples:
--	artist: Dr. Dre
--	track: Still Dre
--	playlist: early Dr. Dre
--	album: The Chronic

-To make a general search, just type!
-The bot will respond with the top artist, track, playlist and album for your search query.
+To make a search, call the bot and type.
+The bot will respond with an option to grab the top result of either a track, artist, album or playlist and you can click which you would like to get a Spotify link to the item.

+*P.S - Because of the change to an inline bot, general search is currently unavailable.
+I hoping to re-implement this in the near future.
+Sorry for the inconvenience.*